AustinGiu/IoT-SmartCooikeJar/README.md

 ## Features
 - Set daily cooikes consumption amount
 - Auto lock when hitting the limitation
-- Feedback on the cooike consumption
+- Feedback on the cookie consumption
 - UI display

+## Data processing
+- Flaks will be used as the backend server, it would get data from the ESP32 and send back the data analysis results.
+- The user interface or web pages will be rendered by Flask.
+- SQLite would be the database which stores all the cookie intake info.

 ## ⚠️ Data Privacy & Confidentiality Notice
 This project may involve sensitive or confidential data (e.g., staff names, contact details, office locations).
 🚫**Do not copy, share, or expose any real personal or organizational data in this repository**.